Introduction to Early Judeo-Persian: Jewish Letters from Xinjiang to Cairo

 In this course, I employ a straightforward yet highly effective methodology that integrates literary, historical-linguistic, and philological approaches.
 This combination is designed to clarify even the most challenging passages and words within the texts we will explore.

 A key principle I rely on in my classes is the comparative method.
-To enhance our understanding of each text, I draw comparisons across different stages and layers of Persian, including Old and Middle Persian, Manichaean and Judeo-Persian, as well as Classical and Modern Persian, along with various Iranian dialects.
-These comparisons deepen our examination of the literary contexts surrounding the letters, illuminating the meanings of the words, expressions, and ideas within the texts.
+To enhance our understanding of each text, I will draw comparisons across different stages and layers of Persian, including Old and Middle Persian, Manichaean, as well as Classical and Modern Persian, along with various Iranian dialects.
+These comparisons deepen our examination of the literary contexts surrounding the texts, illuminating the meanings of the words, expressions, and ideas within each text.

-This methodology emphasizes grasping the foundational logic and linguistic structure of the material.
+This methodology emphasizes the grammatical logic and linguistic structure of each one of the texts we will discuss.
 As a result, participants will not only understand the contents of the Jewish letters from Dandan Uiliq to the Cairo Genizah covered during the course but will also acquire the essential tools to read and interpret other Early Judeo-Persian texts independently.